-Whereas CDD is most commonly undertaken, some findings might trigger the need to do EDD.
-In such cases, you conduct CDD and then EDD to address red flags that have been raised.
+Whereas Standard is most commonly undertaken, some findings might trigger the need to do EDD.
+In such cases, you conduct CDD and then EDD to address red flags that have been raised, for example:

 > It turns out that the buyer is a Politically Exposed Person (PEP);

 > Their primary residence in a ‘High Risk Country’; or

 > They’re noticeably reluctant to provide information needed to conduct your AML / compliance checks, such as proof of address.